OmkarShejul/OmkarShejul/README.md

 - HTML5, CSS3, and JavaScript (of course 😄)
 - Frameworks like **React.js**
 - Tools like **Git**, **VS Code**, **Figma**, and **Tailwind CSS**
-- trying to being best version of my self
+- Trying to being best version of my self

 Next on my radar: mastering backend with **Node.js**, **Express**, and **MongoDB**!